Table of Contents

 The Best North Coast 500 Itinerary, Campsites & Hotels in Scotland

 Road trips began to become popular in the United States with the introduction of the famed Route 66.
 The route gives the ability to cut the country right through the middle and see it all.
 No routes have ever been able to live up to the experience of driving this famous road until now.
 Finally, it has a rival in the North Coast 500, the ultimate road trip in Scotland.

 North Coast 500 Itinerary

 The best experience is to take the route all the way trough the Northern part of Scotland.
 That way you are sure to see the important ancient castles as well as the historic towns that make up this beautiful country.
-Here are a few things that should not be missed while traveling along this famous route.
+If you are interested in the Southern parts, make sure to check out this amazing Scotland Itinerary!

 North Coast 500 – Things to See